-Eigenchannel compensation in feature domain bears the opportunity to compensate the features on a subspace created on a smaller UBM and do the model training and evaluation with a larger GMM, as it was performed for language identification in [15].
+Eigenchannel compensation in feature domain bears the opportunity to compensate the features on an eigenchannel subspace created on a smaller UBM and do the model training and evaluation with a larger GMM.
 This technique assumes that the properly estimated channel directions and channel factors also fit for the bigger GMM.
 In our experiments the features were compensated on GMM sizes where the standard compensation showed adequate performance.
 These compensated features were used to train model sizes that performed best without channel compensation.
 As can be seen in Table 6, this approach to handle the sparse data results in better performance than the normal eigenchannel adaptation.
 The relative improvement compared to the standard compensation is 6% and 8% for the GMM sizes 256 and 512, respectively.